OctopusDeploy/blog/blog/2020-05/maven-versioning-explained/index.md

  - Engineering
 ---

 Version strings are usually easy to understand, but Maven has a number of rules and edge cases that are not immediately obvious.
-In this blog post, we’ll take a look at how Maven version strings work.
+In this post, I take a look at how Maven version strings work.

 ## The source of truth